 There are only two known effective ways to prevent HIV: condoms and/or the use of pre-exposure prophylaxis (PrEP).
-Condoms and/or the use of pre-exposure prophylaxis (PrEP) are the only known ways to prevent HIV currently.
-PrEP is a new HIV prevention method in which people who do not have HIV take an oral tablet to reduce their risk of becoming infected.
+PrEP is a new HIV prevention method in which people that do not have HIV take an oral tablet to reduce their risk of becoming infected.
 Study staff can provide you with additional information about PrEP if you are interested in learning more.